shentufoundation/deepsea/language-reference.md

 - minic : Compile to the MiniC IR.
 For now, this is for debugging only; the MiniC itself is not executable.
 This will be added in a future update.
 - coq : Create a directory with a gallina model of the contract.

-The coq option is not supported in the preview release.
+:exclamation: The coq option is not supported in the preview release.

 ### Running Unit Tests